Trance and dental

 Setting the stage

 The Massachusetts wild in the 1800s was becoming a place of sublime inspiration, not the danger it posed to earlier settlers.
 Boston Common was in fact a cattle-grazing “commons” until 1830 (now more known for the children’s book Make Way for Ducklings).
-Increases in technology and education led to widespread publishing of newspapers and to 90% adult white literacy.
+Increases in technology and education led to widespread publishing of newspapers and to 90% white adult literacy.
 Oliver Wendell Holmes, Sr. called the Boston State House “the hub of the Solar System,” hence the Hub nickname.
 Cities increased in population, to the distaste of many; one visitor said the best citizens he met in New York were the pigs being driven to market.

 One early source was William Ellery Channing, a Unitarian minister.
-His 1828 sermon “Likeness to God” doubled down on the admonition in Ephesians 5:1 to “follow God” by proclaiming that we should be like God, “partaking more and more of the divine, feeling the divine presence in ourselves.”
+His 1828 sermon “Likeness to God” doubled down on the admonition in Ephesians 5:1 (KJV) to “follow God” by proclaiming that we should be like God, “partaking more and more of the divine, feeling the divine presence in ourselves.”
 “God is in every thing, from frail flower to lasting stars.”
 “God is another name for human intelligence raised above all errors and imperfections and extended to all possible truths.”
 God is best apprehended in nature rather than in classics or theology; your scripture is a leaf and a tree, and from them you may approach the divine.

 (I hadn’t heard of this almost pantheistic work until today.
 I also didn’t realize that the genre of the extended sermon, with complex divisions and hour-long memorized delivery, was a revolutionary tool of the Puritans.
 Sermons in the Anglican tradition were in contrast rare, short, and confined to doctrinaire doctrine.
 The Library of America volume on American Sermons was an eye-opener for me.)